Capital Equipment, Software, And Vehicle Procedures Skip to main content

 Vehicle Capitalization Procedures

-Motorized vehicles normally licensed to be driven on highways and freeways – passengers cars, vans and trucks.
-All vehicles are capitalized and assigned to a motor pool (General University, Athletics, Jerusalem Center, BYU Broadcasting, etc).
-Academic units (fund 11) do not own vehicles.
+Motorized vehicles normally licensed to be driven on highways and freeways - passenger cars, vans and trucks.
+All vehicles are capitalized and assigned to a motor pool (General University, Athletics, Jerusalem Center, BYU Broadcasting, etc.).
+Academic Units Fund FD01 do not own vehicles.
 The General Accounting Office is automatically notified of vehicles through normal procurement processes.
-Vehicles are tagged through the Motorpool who also does the licensing and insurance for all University vehicles.
+Vehicles are tagged through the Motor pool who also does the licensing and insurance for all University vehicles.

 Then the information is sent to the General Accounting Office where the record is created in the system.
 Jerusalem Center vehicles are tagged and licensed in Jerusalem and information is sent to the General Accounting Office where the record is created in the system.